Problem

 }

-The Lambda role must allow:
+The Lambda execution role must be allowed to assume it:

 {